Josh Thompson about blog projects

 It’s actively destructive to everyone’s soul to be trapped in a car.
 There’s so much literature about how walkable neighborhoods are good, how communal Barcelona’s superblock structure is, how harmful and egregious it is to hear the noise and breath the tail pipe emissions, tire rubber microplastics, and break dust powder for vehicles.

-Because it’s ‘convenient’ and ‘connected to GDP’, and ‘an outgrowth of high modernism’, some people think cars in cities are reasonable, or that harm can be ameliorated by electric vehicles, but this is no different than saying that the sun orbits the earth, because it’s politically expedient.
+Because it’s ‘convenient’ and ‘connected to GDP’, and ‘an outgrowth of high modernism’, some people think cars in cities are reasonable, or that harm can be ameliorated by electric vehicles.3

-The supremacy and domination of cars in cities (and all the legal bits around it, like the fact that carless drivers always must yield to carred drivers) is similar to how lead was used in food storage containers for a long time because it was convenient and there was momentum behind it, despite the fact that millions of people were being harmed by that lead.
+The supremacy and domination of cars in cities, like legal bits around this supremacy4 is similar to how lead was used in food storage containers for a long time because it was convenient and there was momentum behind it, despite the fact that millions of people were being harmed by that lead.
+5

 Lets talk about where and how many people in America live.
-I live in a city (Denver) but not in a walkable neighborhood.
-I’ve sometimes lived in walkable places, sometimes not.
+I live in a city (Denver) but as of January, not in a particularly walkable neighborhood.6 I’ve sometimes lived in walkable places, sometimes not.
 Sometimes in the USA, sometimes not.

 Thus, when I read something like this: